Automate Google Lighthouse with Python for SEO Reports

 Now let’s open that JSON report file and start processing it.

-As mentioned earlier, there is a ton of data in this report file and I encourage you to go through it and pick out the things you want to store.
-For this tutorial, we’re just going to grab the high-level ratings for each of the 4 main categories.
-Remember these scores are out of 100.
-We multiply by 100 here because Lighthouse records these scores as floats from .00 to 1.
-1 being 100% score.
+As mentioned earlier, there is a lot of data in this report file; go through it and pick the fields you want to store.
+For this tutorial, we’re grabbing the high-level ratings for the four main categories.
+These scores are out of 100.
+Lighthouse records them as floats from 0.00 to 1.00, so we multiply by 100 (1.00 equals 100%).

 Add Data to Dataframe

-Now we take those high-level ratings and put them in a dictionary list and then append them to the dataframe.
+Now we take those high-level ratings, put them in a dictionary, and append them to the dataframe.
 Each URL will be added to this dataframe.
-After this, it loops back to the next URL if there is one.
+After this, the loop continues to the next URL (if any).

-Finally, we have all our ratings in the dataframe.
-From here you can on your own do more manipulation, pipe into another script, or store in a database.
-In this tutorial, we’re going to simply export the data to a CSV file to be opened in say Google Sheets or Excel.
+Finally, we have all ratings in the dataframe.
+From here you can perform further manipulation, pipe results into another script, or store them in a database.
+In this tutorial, we’ll simply export the data to a CSV file for use in Google Sheets or Excel.
 Be sure to replace “SAVE_PATH”.

 df.to_csv(SAVE_PATH/'lighthouse_' + name + '_' + getdate + '.csv') print(df)